heckmon/flutter_code_crafter/README.md

 <a href="https://www.buymeacoffee.com/bames_jond">
     <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" width="70" height="21">  </a>

+> [!NOTE]
+>
->Note: Web support has been removed since 0.1.8 because of some conflicts with dart:io.
+> Web support has been removed since 0.1.8 because of some conflicts with dart:io.
 A seperate package `flutter_code_crafter_web` will be released soon for web.

 ## Features